 Searching for the fish in a modern dating sea.

 I am well past 25 years old, yet I am single.
-OK, so I am at least two-times-25, and I am single.
+OK, so I am at least two-times-25, plus a complex algebraic application, and I am single.

 If you are not in my age group, let me educate you.
 People treat this combined condition — advanced age plus the lack of a spousal unit — as if it were some manner of grievous social sin for which penance ought to be assigned.